ivangeevo/sturdy-trees/# Changelog.md

 + Reduced drop rate of sticks for Dead bush.
 + Brough back the logic to create vanilla stripped logs with right click on tree, but it costs 5 durabilty and requires an iron axe or above.
++ Fixed Deepslate from not dropping.

++ Refactored code for better manageability.

 ### v1.2